Compact and Efficient Encodings for Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models: Experimental Results

 The runtime efficiency of both neuron activation encodings are tested for the learned factored planning problems over 27 problem instances where we test our Bi-Directional Neuron Activation Encoding that utilizes Cardinality Networks~\cite{Asin2009} against the previous Uni-Directional Neuron Activation Encoding~\cite{Say2018} that uses Sequential Counters~\cite{Sinz2005}.

 Figure~\ref{fig:Bi_vs_Uni} visualizes the runtime comparison of both neuron activation encodings.
-The inspection of Figure~\ref{fig:Bi_vs_Uni} clearly demonstrate that FD-SAT-Plan+ with Bi-Directional Neuron Activation Encoding signigicantly outperforms FD-SAT-Plan+ with Uni-Directional Neuron Activation Encoding in all problem instances due to its (i) smaller encoding size (i.e., $O(nlog^2_2k)$ versus $O(np)$) with respect to both the number of variables and the number of hard clauses used as per Lemma~\ref{lemma:size}, and (ii) generalized arc-consistency property as per Theorem~\ref{proof:gac}.
+The inspection of Figure~\ref{fig:Bi_vs_Uni} clearly demonstrate that FD-SAT-Plan+ with Bi-Directional Neuron Activation Encoding signigicantly outperforms FD-SAT-Plan+ with Uni-Directional Neuron Activation Encoding in all problem instances due to its (i) smaller encoding size (i.e., $O(nlog^2_2k)$ versus $O(np)$) with respect to both the number of variables and the number of hard clauses, and (ii) UP efficiency property as per Theorem~\ref{proof:gac}.
 Therefore, we use FD-SAT-Plan+ with Bi-Directional Neuron Activation Encoding in the remaining experiments and omit the results for FD-SAT-Plan+ with Uni-Directional Neuron Activation Encoding.